rachelhyeon/classical-music-analysis/report.md

     interaction between `Musician` variable and other predictors.

-Therefore, the presence or absence of interactions of the dichotomized "Musician" variable with design variables or with other person covariates depends strongly on the value of $c$ in the above equation.
+Therefore, the presence or absence of interactions of the dichotomized `Musician` variable with design variables or with other person covariates depends strongly on the value of $c$ in the above equation.
 A final determination of the question of interactions of a dichotomized version of the `Selfdeclare` with design factors and other terms in the